FACxBeamery/tech-test-tom/README.md

 This is my repository for the 'Tech Test' from indorse.io.
 This README will contain a brief overview of the web application, a link to its site, and instructions for running and testing it locally.

+## Dependencies:

+The installation instructions assume you have Node, npm and git installed, as well as a basic understanding of the command line.

 ## Tech Stack

 The app uses Node.js with an Express server on the back-end, and the front-end is written in React.
 Rather than prop drilling, I make use of the `useContext()` React hook to control the state.